-Banyan Global is implementing the Gender Integration Technical Assistance (GITA) task order under the Advancing the Agenda of Gender Equality (ADVANTAGE) indefinite delivery, indefinite quantity contract.
-GITA provides on-demand, rapid response short-term technical assistance (STTA) to the United States Agency for International Development (USAID) Missions and Bureaus across sectors.
+Banyan Global implemented the Gender Integration Technical Assistance (GITA) task order under the Advancing the Agenda of Gender Equality (ADVANTAGE) indefinite delivery, indefinite quantity contract.
+GITA provided on-demand, rapid response short-term technical assistance (STTA) to the United States Agency for International Development (USAID) Missions and Bureaus across sectors.

-Under GITA, Banyan Global is partnering with USAID/South Sudan to develop an innovative mission gender-based violence (GBV) roadmap from May to October 2019.
-The roadmap responds to the need to undertake a mission-level multi-sectoral approach to address GBV prevention and response due to high levels of GBV incidence in the country.
-To inform the development of the roadmap, a two-person research team will prepare a GBV program analysis and donor report.
-Then, the team will develop a mission GBV roadmap that will include practical and tailored recommendations to increase the technical capacity and commitment of the mission to prevent and respond to GBV across multiple sectors.
-These sectors include: agriculture and food security, democracy, human rights and governance, education, global health, water, and economic growth and trade.
-Within this context, the research team will workshop drafts of the GBV roadmap with USAID staff, partners, national government counterparts, project participants, and members of civil society organizations.
+Under GITA, Banyan Global partnered with USAID/South Sudan from May to October 2019 to develop an innovative mission gender-based violence (GBV) roadmap.
+The roadmap responds to the mission’s need to undertake a mission-level multi-sectoral approach to address GBV prevention and response due to high levels of GBV incidence in the country.
+To inform the development of the roadmap, a two-person research team prepared a GBV program analysis and donor report.
+Then, the team developed a two-year mission GBV roadmap that included practical and tailored recommendations to increase the technical capacity and commitment of the mission to prevent and respond to GBV across multiple sectors.
+These sectors included: agriculture and food security, democracy, human rights and governance, education, global health, water, and economic growth and trade.
+Within this context, the research team workshopped drafts of the GBV roadmap with USAID staff, partners, national government counterparts, project participants, and members of civil society organizations.